driusan/dewm/src/Initialize.md

 There's a "KeysymsPerKeycode" variable too, which seems relevant, because there will be that many elements times the number of elements we requested keycodes in the reply, so let's define our map as a map of slices of keysyms instead.

+(Note: ASCII codes below 8 don't correspond to any keys on modern keyboards.)

 ### "main.go globals" +=
 ```go